top of page

 artist statement

 I hail from Alsace, a region in France where my paternal ancestors thrived in the textile industry.
 On the other hand, my maternal grandparents come from modest backgrounds.
-My Vietnamese grandfather was a ‘Cong Binh’ (soldier-worker), was forcibly recruited from Indochina by France during WW2 and employed in bomb factories.
+My Vietnamese grandfather was a ‘Cong Binh’ (soldier-worker), forcibly recruited from Indochina by France during WW2 and employed in bomb factories.
 His story remained ‘invisible’ and ‘silent’ despite the historical victory.
-Until recently, his entrance in France, like that of many people in similar circumstances, left no historic traces.
+Until recently, his entrance into France, like that of many people in similar circumstances, left no historic traces.

 My childhood was marked by the striking contrast in how my grandparents’ backgrounds were acknowledged.
-While my father's lineage was glorified, my grandfather’s contributions remained silent, almost hidden.
+While my father's lineage was glorified, my maternal grandfather’s contributions remained silent, almost hidden.
+This enigmatic disparity inspired me to explore the interconnections between such dissemblance.

 Drawing from my family’s history, my goal is to create interconnection through the unexpected union of materials and techniques.
 As a gleaner, I collect various textural materials that lack commonality.
-They could be ordinary, overlooked, discarded or even repulsive and attractive, desirable, valued or rare.
-I assemble them together through a range of craft techniques such as felting, sewing, knitting and embroidery.
-Through this process, I provide these elements with a voice , encouraging them to establish connections and dialogues among themselves.
+They could be ordinary, overlooked, discarded or even repulsive and attractive, desirable, valued, or rare.
+I assemble them together through a range of craft techniques such as felting, sewing, knitting, and embroidery.
+Through this process, I provide these elements with a voice, encouraging them to establish connections and dialogues among themselves.

 bottom of page